mriusero/defi-user-behavior-clustering/README.md

 To perform the clustering analysis, K-means algorithm is used to group users into clusters based on their features and transactional activities.

 ### Process_
-1. **PCA**: reduce dimensions of dataset.
+1. **PCA**: reduce dimensions.
 Here, 6 sigmas of the variance is explained by 28 dimensions against 62 initially.
 2. **Elbow Method**: analyze visually the optimal number of clusters for the K-means algorithm.
 3. **Hyperparameters Tuning**: identify the optimal hyperparameters with Optuna.